-This section is not applicable to the facility.
+This section is not applicable, there are no USTs.

 6.3.5.
 Corrosion protection of partially buried metallic tanks

 112.8(c)(5) Not use partially buried metallic tanks for the storage of oil, unless you protect the buried section of the tank from corrosion.
 You must protect the partially buried and bunkered tanks from corrosion by coatings or cathodic protection compatible with local soil conditions